benndt/dotfiles/README.md

 ## Usage

-**All dependencies should be installed before you run stow.**
+**:warning: All dependencies should be installed before you run stow.**

-Add symlinks for all files with `stow`.
+Add symlinks for all files in `.` to the target folder:

 ```bash
 stow . --target="/home/benndt"